Wimads/Navtyl/README.md

 * For the full Skeletyl build guide, visit: https://docs.bastardkb.com/hc/en-us/sections/4415744661394-Scylla-TBK-Mini-Skeletyl
 * Before soldering the ribbon cable, first consult the instructions below!
 Since the nav-switches will be wired to the same connections on the PCB.

 The skeletyl PCB has 2 unused connections on the ribbon cables marked X on the PCB.
 These connections are used on the Skylla for the extra row and column that the Skeletyl doesn't have.
 Navtyl utilizes the extra row connection to wire the common pin of the 5 way switches.
 So effectively, the 5 way switches are wired like an extra number row on top of the Skeletyl.
-For this you want to use the upper of the two connections marked X on the PCB (the bottom X is the extra column of the Skylla, which we won't use).
+For this you want to use the upper of the two connections marked X on the PCB (the bottom X is the extra column of the Scylla, which we won't use).

 ![Row 0 for nav-switch](https://user-images.githubusercontent.com/50098220/169521660-891987db-34df-4b19-94d7-7b0e669643b3.jpg)